lhakseon/Signalwindow/README.md

 ```

-### step 2
-at the StorePixelHit, set the pixel combinations for each eta based on [1].
+### step 2 : At the StorePixelHit, set the pixel combinations.

 ```
 void sw_dist::StorePixelHit(int region){